 Role of An Attorney

-At Howell & Christmas, LLC, our Charleston construction accident attorneys have decades of collective experience providing legal advocacy to construction workers, families of deceased workers, and others injured on a construction site.
+At Howell & Christmas, our Charleston construction accident attorneys have decades of collective experience providing legal advocacy to construction workers, families of deceased workers, and others injured on a construction site.
 We’ll bring our legal knowledge to the table to help with a civil claim or a workers’ compensation case.
 Give us a call as soon as possible to learn more.